-Click on Appliances and select/choose the desired StamusN probe.
-Click on the particular sid for the alerts that would need to be suppressed.
-On the new screen make sure you are on the Rule stats tab then you can either click on Suppress rule under Action on the menu on the left hand side or choose directly by source or destination by clicking on the \times next to the IP address.
+From any table displaying a list of alerts, click on the particular sid for the alerts that would need to be suppressed.
+This will display the rule page.
+There you can click on Edit rule under Action on the menu on the left hand side, then select Suppress rule in the same menu.
+From the rule page you can also reach the suppression creation page by being on the Ip and Time stats or Advanced Data tabs and clicking on the x next to the IP address.

 On the new page you will be informed if there already is some threshold or suppression in effect for that particular signature.
 The available fields are: